 Holiday health hazard: Family overload

 We love our families, but spending a few days with them can leave you feeling emotionally exhausted.
-Especially if your Aunt Edna is filled with personal questions and your dad sits strongly at the other side of the political aisle.
+Especially if your Aunt Edna goes all in on the personal questions and your dad sits strongly at the other side of the political aisle.

 “As a psychotherapist, the time between Thanksgiving and the start of the New Year is the busiest.
 Emotional hangover is exactly the word I use to describe the letdown after the holidays — even if you love your family,” says Kelley Kitley, LCSW, psychotherapist and owner of Serendipitous Psychotherapy in Chicago.
 “Often times the reason for this is due to a lot of socializing without re-charging and too high or unrealistic expectations that can leave people feeling disappointed.
 People tend to go home to their family of origin where they fall back into old family roles and dynamics and sometimes regress because of unresolved issues.
 We are out of our routines; over eating and over drinking, lack of sleep and exercise can make us feel lethargic and irritable.”

-How to Bounce Back: Take alone time to recover (and during gatherings, if possible)
+How to Bounce Back: Take alone time to recover (after and during gatherings, if possible)

 “If your holiday consists of extended family that you don’t see often, it may feel exhausting to feel like you have to be 'on' or interviewed: who are you dating, where do you work, what are your life goals?
 We all can get stuck in conversing with the drunk uncle and find it hard to escape.
 Whatever your family dynamics are, everyone can relate,” says Kitley.
 “Make sure you take time to recover.
 Allow yourself time to sleep, get a massage and process the holiday by writing in your journal or talking to someone who isn’t a family member; chances are, you won’t feel alone.
 It’s never all bad, focus on the positive interactions you did have.
 You may feel depleted starting your week back at work and then all of the holiday chaos continues with work parties and friend get togethers, so slow down.
 Listen to your body; take time for yourself.
 Refill your tank.”